jburger/jburger.github.io/_posts/2016-12-17-docker-registry-comparison.md

 ## Azure Container Service

+Since I work primarily with Microsoft tech, I'm drawn to a solution that integrates with Active Directory.

+Also, the Azure CR seems to strike a good balance on price of storage and bandwidth usage.

 ### Integration with other Azure resources

-Azure does set align itself in terms of features fairly well with AWS EC2 based solution, focusing on Microsoft stack integration:
+Azure does align itself in terms of features fairly well with the AWS EC2 based solution, focusing on Microsoft stack integration:

 - Azure Active Directory Integration
 - Role based registry access